 The kinetics of transmembrane cross flow are confirmed in the third experiment.
 Scintigraphic images (See Figure 7) display significant variation in radioactive count along the length of the dialyzer, due to local transmembrane cross flow of plasma water through the membrane in both directions.
-The increase in concentration of the marker molecule in the proximal part is ascribed to the direct filtration of plasma water from blood into the dialysate while the dilution in the distal part to backfiltration of the dialyzer length.
+The increase in concentration of the marker molecule in the proximal part is ascribed to the direct filtration of plasma water from blood into the dialysate while the dilution in the distal part to backfiltration of the dialysate into blood.
+The turning point is observed at 53% of the dialyzer length.
 At steady state, the concentrations at inlet and outlet of the fiber bundle are identical, confirming the condition of zero net filtration.
 The calculation of relative changes of the marker molecule allows for the cumulative estimation of the amount of filtration and backfiltration inside the dialyzer under the selected experimental conditions.